charleswagner/leadershipbutton/docs/project_conventions.md

 ### Commit Configuration and Log Analysis

-The `commitconfiguration` section in `.specpilot/engine/config.json` controls how the framework analyzes development sessions and generates intelligent commit messages.
+The `commitconfiguration` section in `.specpilot/workspace/config/config.json` (project override) controls how the framework analyzes development sessions and generates intelligent commit messages.

 #### Configuration Options: